-Unit Number: L/650/2072

-Level: Level 1

-Credit Value: 3

-GLH: 30

 Unit Aim: To equip learners with the skills to engage successfully in community action to improve the local environment.

-Assessment Guidance: Portfolio of evidence

-Grading Guidance: Pass

-LEARNING OUTCOMES ASSESSMENT CRITERIA The learner will: The learner can: Be able to select a focus for a community environment project.
-Select a specific focus for a project to 1.1 help a community improve the environment.
-Be able to communicate the benefits 2 of engaging in a community environment project.
-Describe to community members the 2.1 benefits to the environment and to the community participating in the project.
-Be able to plan a community environment project.
+LEARNING OUTCOMES ASSI ESSMENT CRITERIA e learner will: earner can: 1 Be able to select a focus for a community environment project.
+1.1 Select a specific focus for a project to help a community improve the environment.
+2 Be able to communicate the benefits of engaging in a community environment project.
+2.1 Describe to community members the benefits to the environment and to the community participating in the project.
+3 Be able to plan a community environment project.
 3.1 Create a project plan including actions and timeline.
-Be able to participate in a community environment project.
-4.1 Implement actions from the project plan, relevant to own role.
-4.2 Support and encourage others to participate.
+4 Be able to participate in a community environment project.
+4.1 4.2 Implement actions from the project plan, relevant to own role.
+Support and encourage others to participate.
 5 Be able to review a community environment project.
-5.1 Describe what the project achieved.
-5.2 Outline how well they worked with other community members.
-Outline possible next steps for the 5.3 community in terms of environmental improvements.
+5.1 5.2 5.3 Describe what the project achieved.
+Outline how well they worked with other community members.
+Outline possible next steps for the community in terms of environmental improvements.

-Indicative Content: Community environment project Learning Outcome 1:
+Indicative Content: Community environment project

-- Community could be, for example, school/college; street; village; sports club; - Community could be, for example, school/college, street, village, sports club, social group.
-Environmental improvement through making a shange either legally, e.g. to either - Environmental improvement through making a change either locally, e.g. to air or water pollution; or contributing to national/global change such as tackling global warming, loss of biodiversity, deforestation, ozone layer depletion. - Learners can work individually or as a group on the same project; all projects must involve the learner and members of their community. - Focus should be chosen by the learner or learners, feasible, and need community involvement to be a success, but could be any of a wide range of possibilities, e.g. a tree-planting day, setting up a community garden/allotment, a vegan awareness event with free recipe booklet.
+- Community could be, for example, school/college; street; village; sports club; social group. - Environmental improvement through making a change either locally, e.g. to air or water pollution; or contributing to national/global change such as tackling global warming, loss of biodiversity, deforestation, ozone layer depletion. - Learners can work individually or as a group on the same project; all projects must involve the learner and members of their community. - Focus should be chosen by the learner or learners, feasible, and need community involvement to be a success, but could be any of a wide range of possibilities, e.g. a tree-planting day, setting up a community garden/allotment, a vegan awareness event with free recipe booklet.